jonathanjacka/contract-manager-mcp/mcp-server/README.md

 The database includes realistic sample data with:

-- 5 employees with various roles (Project Manager, Developer, Designer, DevOps, QA)
+- **5 employees** with friendly codes E001-E005 (Leia, Luke, Padmé, Han, Rey)
-- 2 programs representing different business initiatives
+- **2 programs** with codes P001-P002 representing different business initiatives
-- 3 contracts under active management
+- **3 contracts** with codes C001-C003 under active management
-- 7 tasks with varying completion levels
+- **7 tasks** with codes T001-T007 and varying completion levels
-- 8 tags for task categorization
+- **8 tags** with codes TAG001-TAG008 for task categorization

+All entities use friendly codes for easy reference in MCP tools.

 ## API Endpoints